Tasarinan/Ufoco/docs/development/backlog.md

 - [x] A ranking should have only one task and a task should have one ranking only; not enforced, but GUI follow this rule
 - [x] User can change rank via gui - nothing fancy yet
 - [x] Right now tasks without RANK can't be sorted

-## DONE Task-Change throws Error, if Task has an URL in it's headline

-## DONE As a User I want the buttons to represent the state of Akiee, that I what view I am seeing rigth now.

-## DONE As a user I want to order tasks without ranking yet in the GUI, that I can order them without using the editor

-- [x] Remove the dependencies of Ace-Editor for replacing/writing in the task file, instead replace/write in the ListOfNumber-Datastructure and replace the whole editor content.
-- ~~[ ] Remove "module"-pattern in app.js, this is not important in a node-webkit app?~~
-- ~~[ ] Create tests with PhantomJS for DOM-Manipulation~~